 Now, the argument could be made that Riviera Resort is more attractive with discounts, but Gran Destino also has seen aggressive discounting during its opening months.
 It could also be argued that Riviera Resort is significantly cheaper by Renting Disney Vacation Club Points.
 However, it’s difficult-to-impossible to book via DVC point rental right now, and that’s not an apples to apples comparison, anyway.

-Verdict: Gran Destino – There are obviously exceptions to this, but we view both of these properties as largely targeting adults without kids (be it solo travelers, honeymooners, retirees, etc.) looking for a relaxed and low-key trip more focused on hotel amenities than on the theme park experience.
+Verdict: Gran Destino – There are obviously exceptions to this, but we view both of these properties as largely targeting adults without kids (be it solo travelers, honeymooners, retirees, etc.) looking for a relaxed and low-key trip focused on a balance between hotel amenities and the theme park experience.

 From that perspective and for its target demographic, Gran Destino is the more attractive resort.
 Both have upscale amenities and exceptional dining, but Gran Destino has more that will appeal to adults, in particular.
-From that perspective, one of the biggest strikes against it is the lack of balconies on the guest rooms.
-Another big strike is the transportation, but that can easily be sidestepped by using Uber or Lyft–which guests will easily be able to afford considering the massive savings they’ll enjoy by staying at Gran Destino rather than Riviera Resort.
+One of the biggest strikes against it is the lack of balconies on the guest rooms.
+Another big strike is the transportation, but that can easily be sidestepped by using Uber, Lyft, or renting a car.
+Guests will easily be able to afford any of those options considering the massive savings they’ll enjoy by staying at Gran Destino rather than Riviera Resort.

 Overall, this comparison ends up coming down to one thing: price.
-If these two resorts cost the same amount or close to it, we’d almost certainly choose Disney’s Riviera Resort.
+If these two resorts cost the same or comparable amounts, we’d almost certainly choose Disney’s Riviera Resort.
 The transportation and rooms are superior, dining and decor are both close enough, and the pools and other amenities that are better at Gran Destino don’t move the needle enough to give it the win.
-The Skyliner is a huge advantage that it’s tough to put a price on…until you realize that price is ~$400 per night, and it is most definitely not worth anything close to that amount.
+The Skyliner is a huge advantage that it’s tough to put a price on…until you realize that price is ~$400 per night, and it is most definitely not worth anything near that amount.

 Is money the deciding factor for you, or is transportation?
 Do the Skyliner or superior rooms provide enough value for you to help bridge the price gap?
 Is there another variable you can think of to make Disney’s Riviera Resort the better pick?
 Are we missing a key variable that could, potentially tilt the scales in the Riviera’s favor?
 Do you agree or disagree with our picks?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!